litesql/ha/README.md

 This starts:
 - PostgreSQL Wire Protocol server on port 5433
 - MySQL Wire Protocol server on port 3307
-- HTTP API server on port 8081
+- HTTP/gRPC API server on port 8081

 It connects to the first instance's NATS server for replication.